Twelve Apostles Spring Expedition

 - Travel and pre and post-trip accommodation expenses are not included.

 After the minimum number of bookings has been achieved, the trip is guaranteed to depart.
-If for any reason, the trip cannot go ahead due to restrictions placed upon travel due to Covid-19, Matilda Wand and guests will be permitted to postpone their trip, without any fee to another available date in the following 24 months.
-Cancellations for other reasons will incur our standard cancellation fees
+If for any reason, the trip cannot go ahead due to restrictions placed upon travel due to Covid-19, guests will be permitted to reschedule their walk to the new date provided for the Matilda Wand departure with no additional fee or rebook a traditional Twelve Apostles Lodge Walk within 24 months.
+Guests can transfer to a traditional Twelve Apostles Lodge Walk itinerary and have the difference in price refunded.
+Cancellations for other reasons will incur our standard cancellation fees.

 - Matilda Wand facilitating Life Coaching practises throughout the expedition